 A laparoscopic cholecystectomy is the surgical removal of your gallbladder through several small incisions and a laparoscope.
-A laparoscope is a long, thin camera that allows your doctor to see the surgical area on the video screen while removing your gallbladder.
-Your doctor may recommend a laparoscopic cholecystectomy if you develop gallstones (cholelithiasis) that cause pain.
+A laparoscope is a long, thin camera that allows your doctor to see the surgical area on the video screen during gallbladder removal.
+Your doctor may recommend a laparoscopic gallbladder surgery if you develop gallstones (cholelithiasis) that cause pain.

 The gallbladder is located in the upper right side of your abdomen under the liver.
 The pear-shaped gallbladder is a hollow sac that concentrates and stores bile produced by the liver.
 Bile moves from the gallbladder through the bile duct into the small intestine during digestion.
 A gallstone can move from the gallbladder and block a bile duct, causing irritation, pain and swelling of the gallbladder (cholecystitis) .

-A laparoscopic cholecystectomy is a common but major surgery with serious risks and potential complications.
+A laparoscopic cholecystectomy—as called lap cholecystectomy—is a common but major surgery with serious risks and potential complications.
 You may have less invasive treatment options.
-Consider getting a second opinion about all of your treatment choices before having a laparoscopy.
+Consider getting a second opinion about all of your treatment choices before having a laparoscopic cholecystectomy.

 Other procedures that may be performed

 Your doctor may perform other procedures in addition to a laparoscopic cholecystectomy.
 Other procedures may include:

 Endoscopic retrograde cholangiopancreatography (ERCP) locates and removes a gallstone that is stuck in the bile duct.
 It involves using an endoscope to access the bile duct.
 An endoscope is a long, lighted camera that transmits pictures of the inside of your body to a video screen during surgery.
 Your doctor will pass the endoscope down your throat and through the stomach into the small intestine.
 Your doctor will remove the stone through the endoscope.